 On January 19, 2018, the Company announced the sale of the Liberty Life Assurance Company of Boston ("LLAC"), which provides group disability, group life, individual life and annuity products, to Lincoln Financial Group.
-The transaction closed on May 1, 2018 resulting in a gain of approximately \$412.
+The transaction closed on May 1, 2018 resulting in an initial gain of approximately \$462.
+The Company recorded post-close adjustments for \$69 as a reduction to the initial gain.
 Accordingly, the results of LLAC have been classified as discontinued operations in the consolidated statements of income.